mobile app bar

 Lewis Hamilton (L) and Sebastian Vettel (R)

 “I am under no assumptions that it will be easy, it is not.
-But I don’t feel the pressure,” the 40-year-old said in the Australian GP press conference.
+But I don’t feel the pressure,” the 40-year-old said at the Australian GP press conference.
 Having spent years at the top of F1, facing the heat of the battle, Hamilton knows that he needs to focus on himself rather than pay heed to the outside noise.

 “The outside pressure is non-existent to me, the pressure is within, what I want to achieve.
 I don’t have to prove anything to anybody,” he added.